markeyser/Deployment-of-ML-Models/03-Knowledge-Requirements.md

 - Pandas
 - Scikit-Learn

-We will capitalize on the use of the **`scikit-learn`  pipeline** so the more familiar you are with scikit-learn the most you will get out of the course if you're not extremely familiar though.
-Don't worry we have included plenty of resources to brush up your skills.
+We will capitalize on the use of the **`scikit-learn`  pipeline** so the more familiar you are with scikit-learn the most you will get out of the course.
+If you're not extremely familiar though, don't worry, we have included plenty of resources to brush up your skills.
 This might mean that you will need extra time to fully understand the code we present in this course.
 But by no means it means that you won't be able to get to the result desired which is deploying your mothers in this course.

-We're going to use a python 3.6 installation if you don't have one you can get it following the link in this slide.
+- In this course, we're going to use a **python 3.6** installation if you don't have one you can get it following the link in this slide.
 Any other Python three point six installation will also do the trick and we're going to tell more about packaged versions and environments in dedicated lectures.

 Throughout the course we will be using datasets publicly available in Kaggle so you will need to set up a Kaggle account which is totally free and will allow you to access to all the data sets and competitions available in Kaggle to try your newly acquired skills.